restrepo/LinuxTipsAndTricks/tools/tor.md

 ```
 and check that step 1) is still workign and that files `hostname` and `private` are generated in each hidden directory.

-6) Get check the onion hostname from `/var/lib/tor/hidden_service/hostname` and check from any other computer in the tor network (with tor installed as in step 1), with the proper onion url:
+6) Get the onion hostname from `/var/lib/tor/hidden_service/hostname` and check it from any other computer in the tor network (with tor installed as in step 2), with the obtained onion hostname:
 ```bash
 torify curl -v http://1abvdefghijklm3l.onion/
 ```
+or try to load it with the [`tor` browser](https://www.torproject.org/download/), provided the Tor network isn't overloaded.
 7) Get check the onion hostname from `/var/lib/tor/ssh_hidden_service/hostname` and check from any other computer in the tor network (with tor installed as in step 1), with the proper onion url:
 ```bash
 torify ssh http://2abvdefghijklm32.onion/